microsoft/TypeScript-Website/packages/playground-handbook/copy/en/Type Acquisition.md

 ## Type Acquisition

-No Playground is a island.
+No Playground is an island.
 Well, not strictly, no playground _needs_ to be an island.
 One of the first problem we hit when adding support for `.tsx`/`.jsx` to the Playground was that to **_really_** use JSX to write React components - you need the types for React.

 This left us with the dilemma of needing to either bundle React's evolving types into the Playground, or to replicate the feature found in JavaScript projects utilizing TypeScript: Automatic Type Acquisition.
-The idea behind Automatic Type Acquisition (ATA) is that behind the scenes the Playground will look at any `import` / `require` / [`/// <reference types="`](/docs/handbook/triple-slash-directives.html) and understand what npm modules have been referenced.
+The idea behind Automatic Type Acquisition (ATA) is that behind the scenes the Playground will look at any `import` / `require` / [`/// <reference types"`](/docs/handbook/triple-slash-directives.html) and understand what npm modules have been referenced.

 For these referenced modules, TypeScript will search through the npm package contents, and potentially in the `@types` equivalent for `.d.ts` files to describe how the library works.
 This means to get the types for React, you would create a playground like: